Odessa pogroms: Economic antisemitism

-Although by the end of the 19th century, Jews had made significant inroads in manufacturing and trade, the majority of wealth and power in Odessa still belonged to non-Jews.
+Although by the end of the 19th century, upwardly mobile Jews had made inroads in manufacturing and trade, the majority of wealth and power in Odessa still belonged to Christians.
 Jews certainly did not dominate the economy of Odessa, nor did they control Odessa politically.
+While some Jewish-owned firms were successful, the majority of Jews in Odessa were impoverished.
 The perception that the growing Jewish capitalist population was "exploiting" Russians was exaggerated in the popular belief.
-While some Jewish-owned firms were successful, the majority of Jews in Odessa were impoverished.
-The population growth levelled off in 1897, and the majority of enterprises under factory inspection in Odessa were owned by foreigners and Russians, who employed primarily Russian workers.
+Odessa's population growth levelled off in 1897, and the majority of enterprises under factory inspection in Odessa were owned by foreigners and Russians, who employed primarily Russian workers.
 In 1911, Jews owned 17 percent of real estate parcels, while non-Jews controlled about half of large enterprises.
 Most Jews barely made ends meet as shopkeepers, second-hand dealers, salesclerks, petty traders, domestic servants, day laborers, workshop employees, and factory hands.
-A 1902 study estimated that almost 50,000 Jews were destitute, 30,000 under the poverty line, and in 1905, nearly 80,000 Jews needed financial aid to purchase matzah for Passover, indicating that considerably more than half of Odessa's Jews were living in poverty.
+A 1902 study estimated that almost 50,000 Jews were destitute, another 30,000 lived under the poverty line, and in 1905, nearly 80,000 Jews needed financial aid to purchase matzah for Passover, indicating that considerably more than half of Odessa's Jews were living in poverty.
 Some estimates suggest between 30 and 35% of Jews depended on welfare relief, and the community in Odessa had to pay for the burials of 63% of its dead.
 Benjamin Nathans calls this inequality in the Pale of Settlement, with a small but increasing number of Jews integrating into the white-collar world, "two Russian Jewries".

-Wealthy Jews were also not able to transform wealth into political power.
-Out of the 3449 total staff of the imperial government, 71 were Jews.
+More affluent Jews were also not able to transform their relative wealth into greater political power.
+Of the 3449 total staff of the imperial government, only 71 were Jews.
 After an 1892 civic reform, Jews lost the right to elect representatives to city councils.
 Instead, a special municipal affairs office took over, appointing Jews to six allotted seats, which capped their representation as a fixed percentage of the sixty-person Odessa City Council, disenfranchising them and depriving them of their right to elect representatives proportionally.
+(Note: "Furthermore, wealthy Jews could not enter the leisured propertied class or translate their wealth into political influence.
+Only a handful of Odessa's Jews worked for the Imperial government, the judiciary or the municipal administration.10 Contrary to popular perceptions prevalent among many non-Jews both in Odessa and throughout Russia, Odessa was not controlled by its Jewish residents.
+Indeed, they were disenfranchised after 1892, when the central government deprived Jews of the right to elect representatives to the city council and limited Jewish representation to six appointed members of the sixty-man council.")